 The statute of limitations to file an Elmiron Lawsuit is short.
 In most states, it is only a year or two.
 This is why you should contact an attorney immediately if you suffered vision problems after taking Elmiron.

 The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Elmiron lawsuits.
 We are handling individual litigation nationwide and currently accepting new maculopathy cases in all 50 states.

 Again, if you or a loved one suffered eye damage after taking Elmiron, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit and we can help.
+You may be entitled to compensation by filing a suit and our attorneys can help.